This is a very important question that needs to be addressed for many reasons, not just aesthetics.

-The other two thirds of your weight gained is due to the changes that occur to your body during pregnancy – the growth of your uterus, your blood volume increases, extra fluid in your body, your breasts enlarge and you store some fat to give you energy for breastfeeding.
+The other two-thirds of your weight gained is due to the changes that occur to your body during pregnancy – the growth of your uterus, your blood volume increases, extra fluid in your body, your breasts enlargement and some fat you store to give you energy for breastfeeding.

-I wanted to share these facts with you to help you feel more in control of whatever stage you may be in your fertile journey.
+I hare these facts with you to help you feel in control of whichever stage you may be in your fertility journey.

-As a fertility naturopath it is my aim that all my patients go into their pregnancy prepared, and with enough knowledge to make healthy, wise decisions for their body, their pregnancy and their growing baby.
+As a fertility naturopath my aim is that all my patients go into their pregnancy prepared, and with enough knowledge to make healthy, wise decisions for their bodies, their pregnancies and their growing babies.